-A key ingredient in Sweet Potato Souffle that is usually missing in sweet potato casserole is Self Rising Flour.
+A key ingredient in the Souffle that is usually missing in the casserole version is Self Rising Flour.
 The flour is added to add that airy, puffed texture to the souffle, and bring all the ingredients together, making it easier to scoop or even cut.

 While Sweet Potato Casseroles are known for all the topping options, when it comes to souffles, they are kept simpler, because the selling point is really the texture.
 However, this doesn’t mean that you can’t improvise and add your favorite toppings.

 What are the nutrition facts in this recipe?

 Sweet potatoes are full of vitamins and minerals.
 In each serving of this dish, you get 7 grams of protein, 2 milligrams of iron, 104 milligrams of calcium, 4.4 milligrams of vitamin C, and a huge 25,020 units of vitamin A. In fact, one sweet potato gives you 400% of the vitamin A you need every day.